 PEOPLE Project was “Powering the Planet” in Durham, United Kingdom

-On 28 and 29 October 2017, PEOPLE project took part in the 5th edition of Why the World Needs Anthropologists symposium, the largest and most visible applied anthropology meeting in Europe.
+On 28 and 29 October 2017, PEOPLE project took part in the 5th edition of Why the World Needs Anthropologists symposium: Powering the Planet, the largest and most visible applied anthropology meeting in Europe.
 Organised annually since 2013 by the Applied Anthropology Network of the European Association of Social Anthropologists (EASA), the event brings together anthropologists and non-anthropologists to collaboratively tackle urgent global matters.

 This year, the symposium – being a result of the PEOPLE project – explored how energy professionals, anthropologists, and other social scientists can cooperate in designing and deploying energy innovations that alter the world for the better.
-More than 200 participants from 20 countries gathered at Durham University for the inspiring talks and hands-on workshops.
+More than 200 participants from 20 countries gathered at Durham University for the inspiring talks and hands-on workshops, focusing on the topic of “Powering the Planet”.
 Our flyer, presenting all nine PEOPLE partner organisations and the key aims of the PEOPLE project, was included in the event folders handed out to all participants at the registration desk.

 The PEOPLE project was also part of the Energy Hotspot, a networking side event organised at the symposium.
 At our stall, we presented the newly issued PEOPLE Newsletter No. 2 and networked with students, academics, and energy professionals.